matsumotory/ab-mruby/README.md

-# ab-mruby HTTP Benchmark and Test Tool Framework
+# ab-mruby HTTP Benchmark and Test Tool

+ab-mruby is a HTTP Benchmark and Test Framework.

-ab-mruby embedded mruby into ab by matsumoto_r.
+ab-mruby embedded mruby into ab command by matsumoto_r.

 You can test and configure ab command options dynamically by mruby script.